home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   type: string
 format:
   required: false
   description: "How the attribute value should be formatted.
-Currently only supproted for timestamp attributes.
+Currently only supported for timestamp attributes.
 Valid values are: `relative`, `total`, `date`, `time` and `datetime`."
   type: string
 {% endconfiguration %}